vinhowe/cs224-labs/bmpFilter/bmpFilter.md

 Here in this example the pipes are used to first generate the `xxd` output from the `a.out` and then redirect that into the `diff` utility.

-The [bmpFilter.c](bmpFilter.c) files contains code to parse the cammand line options (`parseCommandLine`), read the entire file from `stdin` and store it into a `unsigned char*` array that is an exact byte-for-byte copy of the original file (`getBmpFileAsBytes`), call code to interpret the array and apply the appropriate filter (`parseHeaderAndApplyFilter`), and then write the entire array for the file to `stdout`.
+The [bmpFilter.c](bmpFilter.c) files contains code to parse the command line options (`parseCommandLine`), read the entire file from `stdin` and store it into a `unsigned char*` array that is an exact byte-for-byte copy of the original file (`getBmpFileAsBytes`), call code to interpret the array and apply the appropriate filter (`parseHeaderAndApplyFilter`), and then write the entire array for the file to `stdout`.

 The file includes additional structure to pattern good programing style.
 The entry point is `parseHeaderAndApplyFilter`.
 The parsing extracts from the header for the image the size of the image and where it is located in the array.
 The filter problem is then decomposed into these steps: